iamqiss/Pixelle/messenger/core/connectors/sdk/README.md

-# Apache Iggy Connectors - SDK
+# Apache Messenger Connectors - SDK

 SDK provides the commonly used structs and traits such as `Sink` and `Source`, along with the `sink_connector` and `source_connector` macros to be used when developing connectors.

-Moreover, it contains both, the `decoders` and `encoders` modules, implementing either `StreamDecoder` or `StreamEncoder` traits, which are used when consuming or producing data from/to Iggy streams.
+Moreover, it contains both, the `decoders` and `encoders` modules, implementing either `StreamDecoder` or `StreamEncoder` traits, which are used when consuming or producing data from/to Messenger streams.

 SDK is WiP, and it'd certainly benefit from having the support of multiple format schemas, such as Protobuf, Avro, Flatbuffers etc. including decoding/encoding the data between the different formats (when applicable) and supporting the data transformations whenever possible (easy for JSON, but complex for Bincode for example).